-Are you sitting the UKCATSEN?
-On this page we speak to Teddy, who sat the UKCATSEN, about her top tips on sitting the exam.
+Are you sitting the UCATSEN (previously UKCATSEN)?
+On this page we speak to Teddy, who sat the UCATSEN, about her top tips on sitting the exam.

-Sitting the UKCAT is incredibly daunting but if like me, you sit the UKCATSEN, this fear can be instantly doubled.
+Sitting the UCAT is incredibly daunting but if like me, you sit the UCATSEN (formerly UKCATSEN), this fear can be instantly doubled.
 I have ADHD, dyslexia, dyspraxia and dyscalculia – but just because you think differently this doesn’t mean a good score is out of reach!

-When I first started my UKCAT revision, I was often tearful and very stressed but I made it through using my own methods (combined with techniques from The Medic Portal’s UKCAT Course) and in the end I came out with a 763.
+When I first started my UCAT revision, I was often tearful and very stressed but I made it through using my own methods (combined with techniques from The Medic Portal’s UCAT Course) and in the end I came out with a 763.
 So let me tell you about my preparation, the real test and tips you can use!

 Firstly, start preparation early.
 I allowed six weeks of preparation time, which meant if I had a day where my brain decided not to work, I could just take the day off – which was majorly important in preventing me from totally losing my mind!